Infinitely many pairs of non-isomorphic elliptic curves sharing the same BSD invariants: Simultaneous trivialization of 2 -torsion subgroups of the Tate-Shafarevich groups of two elliptic curves related via a -isogeny

 Recently, Smith's result \cite{smith} has enabled us to determine the density of the joint distribution of $\phi$-Selmer groups and $\hat{\phi}$-Selmer groups when $\phi$ is balanced.
-Although Proposition~\ref{pair} alone would already suffice to prove Theorem~\ref{main}, we prove the more general Proposition~\ref{twistsha}, of which Proposition~\ref{pair} is a special case.
-Combined with Smith’s result, we can obtain a positive-density family of desired quadratic twists from any pair of elliptic curves satisfying conditions $(1)$ and $(3)$ in Proposition \ref{sufficient}.
+Although the explicit construction in Proposition~\ref{pair} alone would already suffice to prove our main theorem (Theorem~\ref{main}), we prove instead the more general proposition, which is non-explicit.

-\begin{theorem}[Theorem 1.10, \cite{smith}] Let $\phi: E_1\to E_2$ be a degree two balanced isogeny defined over $\Bbb{Q}$.
-Choose a nonzero integer $D_0$.
-Suppose that square-free integer $D$ satisfies